Maria Ludovika of Austria-Este

 Maria Ludovika Beatrix of Austria-Este (14 December 1787 – 7 April 1816), also known as Maria Ludovika of Modena, was Empress of Austria as the third wife of Emperor Francis I from their marriage on 6 January 1808 until her death in 1816.
-She was the daughter of Archduke Ferdinand of Austria-Este (1754–1806) and his wife, Maria Beatrice Ricciarda d'Este (1750–1829).
+She was the daughter of Archduke Ferdinand of Austria-Este (1754–1806) and Maria Beatrice Ricciarda d'Este (1750–1829).
 She was a member of the House of Austria-Este, a branch of the House of Habsburg-Lorraine.

 Biography

 Early life

 Maria Ludovika was born in Monza on 14 December 1787, but her family fled from Italy to Austria when Northern Italy was conquered by Napoleon in 1796.
 This caused her a hostility for Napoleon.
-In Austria, the Emperor fell in love with her during his visits to her mother.
+In Austria, the emperor fell in love with her during his visits to her mother.
 Maria Ludovika was educated by the Countess Almesloë, whom was sent by Maria Ludovika’s grandmother Maria Theresa.

 Marriage

 On 6 January 1808 she married her first cousin Francis I, Emperor of Austria, King of Hungary and Bohemia.
 They had no children.
-She is not to be confused with Marie-Louise of Austria (who was given the Latin baptismal name of Maria Ludovica Leopoldina Francisca Theresa Josepha Lucia), who married Napoleon in 1810.

-She, as leader of the war party in Austria, was a great enemy of the French Emperor Napoleon I of France and therefore also in opposition to the Austrian foreign minister Prince Klemens Wenzel von Metternich.
+She, as leader of the war party in Austria, was a great enemy of the French Emperor Napoleon I and therefore also in opposition to the Austrian foreign minister Prince Klemens von Metternich.
 The French had protested against the marriage because of her political views.
 She had considerable influence on her husband, and her talent at ruling marvelled many officials, including the Prussian minister who considered her the ruling genius at court.

 Maria Ludovika was also immensely popular with her subjects who hailed her a second Maria Theresa.
-Together with her brother-in-law Archduke Johann, she made the war effort popular.
+Together with her brother-in-law Archduke John, she made the war effort popular.
 During her coronation in Pressburg, she impressed the Hungarians so much that they declared large financial and military support for the monarchy if needed.
-But the Emperor hesitated and Archduke Karl, who had extensive control over military matters, advised caution.
+But the emperor hesitated and Archduke Charles, who had extensive control over military matters, advised caution.
 Only the effects of the Spanish revolt in 1808 allowed the war party to prevail.

-Metternich showed her private correspondence with her relatives to her husband, the Emperor Francis I, in the hope that it would miscredit her.
+Metternich showed her private correspondence with her relatives to her husband, the Emperor Francis I, in the hope that it would discredit her.
 She was conservative in her views, suspicious of peasant revolts, but also patriotic towards her adopted land, and genuinely disturbed by atrocities that Napoleon's armies created in Spain.
-She supported the war against Napoleonic France in 1808.
+She supported the war against Napoleonic France in 1809.
 From this year, her health deteriorated.
 She was opposed to the marriage between Napoleon and her step-daughter Marie Louise in 1809.
 In 1812, she was a reluctant guest to the assembly of German monarchs gathered by Napoleon to celebrate his war against Russia.